 Gallery Players has often successfully produced new musicals as part of their season, such as Yank (2007) and Like You Like It (2008).
 To further this idea, Gallery Players has created a new program in order to directly support the development of new musicals.
 OVERTURES will offer staged readings of new musicals, thereby fostering the creation of new musical theatre and supporting the talented composers and writers as they refine their work.
 The series is helmed by theatre director and scholar, Barrie Gelles and will feature the talents of a roster of exceptional up-and-coming performers and directors.

-Program Director: OVERTURES – Barrie Gelles
+Overtures Program Director: Barrie Gelles

 Overtures returns for its seventh year, bridging workshop readings of new musicals to Gallery’s stage.
 Come see the work of talented composers and writers as they refine their shows.
 At Overtures you can hear it here first!